Jordan-2113/CI-CD-tool/README.md

 ...
 ```

 Although the environment repo can be modified manually to deploy new versions of the application, most of the time the change is preformed automatically via the CI pipeline.
-Once an application build is successful the [jx step post build](sample-environment/Jenkinsfile#L95) command will open a Pull Request against the environment repo.
+Once an application build is successful the [jx step post build](sample-app/Jenkinsfile#L93) command will open a Pull Request against the environment repo.
 For the integration environments the Pull Requests are accepted automatically and this initiates a [CD pipeline](sample-environment/Jenkinsfile) which will perform the actual deployment of the application into the environment.
-For production environments the Pull Requests are not automatically accepted rather they can only be accepted by certain individuals, thereby serving as an audit and control function.
+For production environments the Pull Requests are not automatically accepted rather they can only be accepted by authorized individuals, thereby serving as an audit and control function.

 ## CI/CD Pipelines